tendersearls/tldr/README.md

 class name that extends from [TLDR::Reporters::Base](/lib/tldr/reporters/base.rb).

+### I know my tests run longer than the timeout, why would I want to enable it?

+Even if your test suite runs longer than your timeout, it can still be very useful to enforce a timeout anyway, because fast feedback is often more critical to productivity than completeness.
+Running a subset of a test suite extremely frequently (whether manually or using `--watch` mode) will likely lead to more tests being execute more often than only periodically running the whole thing.
+This will, in turn, reduce your Mean time to Oops (MttO) metric, as you'll be finding unexpected behavior and bugs closer to their point of introduction, which makes them easier to fix.

-### I know my tests are over 1.8s, how do I suppress the huge output?
+### Okay, I'm constantly hitting the timeout—how do I suppress the huge output?

-Plenty of test suites are over 1.8s and having TLDR repeatedly print out the huge summary at the end of each test run can be distracting and make it harder to spot test failures.
-If you know your test suite is too slow, you can simply add the `--yes-i-know` flag
+When the suite is aborted due to the timeout being hit, you'll see a large amount of output explaining which tests were cancelled in progress.
+If you know you're over the limit and you're sick of seeing this, you can enable the `--yes-i-know` flag, or toss `yes_i_know: true` in a `.tldr.yml` file in the base of your project.

 ### What about mocking?